End-to-end Memory-Efficient Reconstruction for Cone Beam CT

 \section{Introduction}

-Since its inception in 1960s, Computed Tomography (CT) has enjoyed a huge success in medical imaging.
+Since its inception in 1960s, Computed Tomography (CT) became an import imaging modality in medicine.
 It is characterized by a specific acquisition and reconstruction process, in which a set of X-ray projections is first acquired for varying positions of the source and the detector and where X-rays from the source typically form a narrow fan beam.
 Subsequently, this projection data is processed by a reconstruction algorithm yielding either a two-dimensional slice or a three-dimensional volume.
-One of the more recent variants of Computed Tomography is the Cone Beam Computed Tomography (CBCT), where X-rays from the source diverge in a wider cone-shaped beam.
+One of the variants of Computed Tomography is the Cone Beam Computed Tomography (CBCT), where X-rays from the source diverge in a wider cone-shaped beam.
 Both the source and the detector in CBCT typically follow circular orbits around the isocenter, and the detector is a large flat panel array.
-CBCT is widely used in clinic nowadays in dentistry \citep{dawood2009}, interventional radiology \citep{floridi2014} and image-guided radiation therapy \citep{jaffray2002}, in certain cases replacing the classical CT.
+CBCT is widely used in clinic nowadays in dentistry\cite{dawood2009}, interventional radiology\cite{floridi2014} and image-guided radiation therapy\cite{jaffray2002}.

 CBCT reconstruction, however, is a hard problem.
-Firstly, it is known \citep{maas2010, tuy1983} that the data completeness condition for exact reconstruction of the whole volume is not satisfied for circular source/detector orbits.
+Firstly, it is known\cite{maas2010, tuy1983} that the data completeness condition for exact reconstruction of the whole volume is not satisfied for circular source/detector orbits.
 CBCT also inherits the imaging artifacts of classical CT such as streaking due to photon starvation in highly attenuated areas, which becomes particularly pronounced for repeated lower dose CBCT scans, and beam hardening.
 Furthermore, scatter-induced artifacts become more prominent due to the large panel size.
-These issues result in generally poor Hounsfield unit calibration, which is a serious limitation for applications in radiotherapy, where one would ideally use a daily CBCT scan for treatment plan adjustment without registration to a prior CT scan \citep{sonke2019}.
+These issues result in generally poor Hounsfield unit calibration, which is a limitation for applications in adaptive radiotherapy, where one would ideally use a daily CBCT scan for treatment plan adjustment without registration to a prior CT scan\cite{sonke2019}.
 This necessitates, along with other applications, the ongoing research on CBCT reconstruction.